-Each year we perform a comprehensive internal audit of our operations and a thirdparty review of specific aspects of our organization.
-In 2021 that review focused on regulatory compliance as well as the internal control framework.
+Each year we perform a comprehensive internal audit of our operations and a third-party review of specific aspects of our organization.
+In 2022 that review focused on Corporate Governance, AML, Compliance and Internal Controls.

 Twice a year, an external auditor examines our credit function to ensure we operate according to relevant policy and procedures.
 We also regularly review several areas internally, including privacy, wealth management, deposit services, information technology, human resources and payroll administration.